Spirent/iTest-assets/Libraries/DUTs/Community/di_Juniper_JUNOS/README.md

 Argument | Description
 ------------ | -------------
-interface | the value from which card number would be extracted iterations | This variable defines the number of times command will be fired to take an average waittime | This timer defines the number of seconds output will be taken after clearing of counters.
+interface | the value from which card number would be extracted<br>
-This is significance only with iterations field
+iterations | This variable defines the number of times command will be fired to take an average waittime | This timer defines the number of seconds output will be taken after clearing of counters.<br>This is significance only with iterations field
 ### show_interfaces_interface_extensive

 Argument | Description